 Now, if we were to actually look at a table of 4,950 correlations among people’s ratings on 100 characteristics, we wouldn’t be able to make much sense of things, but that’s where factor analysis comes in.
 Factor analysis takes information about how all of these ratings correlate with each other and mathematically determines how many basic traits are being measured.
 So, factor analysis has been an indispensable tool for identifying basic personality traits from the hundreds of words that we use to describe personality.

 Factor analysis takes information about how all of these ratings correlate with each other and mathematically determines how many basic traits are actually being measured.

 The “Big Five”

-By the 1980s, a high degree of consensus had emerged that human personality is characterized by only 5 basic personality traits.
-These 5 traits became known as “The Big Five”, and they’ve been the focus of an incredible amount of research.
-Many other traits exist, but these 5 have become recognized as the most important traits for understanding people’s personalities and behavior.
-But, before we talk about these 5 traits, I want to be clear about exactly what a personality trait is.
+By the 1980s, a high degree of consensus had emerged that human personality is characterized by only five basic personality traits.
+These five traits became known as “The Big Five”, and they’ve been the focus of an incredible amount of research.
+Many other traits exist, but these five have become recognized as the most important traits for understanding people’s personalities and behavior.
+But, before we discuss these 5 traits, what exactly is a personality trait?

 What is a Personality Trait?